KISS Sorcar: A Stupidly-Simple General-Purpose and Software Engineering AI Assistant: The System Prompt

-\textbf{``READ large files in chunks.''} Reading a 10,000-line file in a single tool call consumes a large fraction of the context window.
-By instructing the model to read files in chunks, the prompt prevents context window exhaustion from a single file read, preserving capacity for the rest of the task.
+\textbf{``Read large files in chunks.''} Reading a 10,000-line file in a single tool call consumes a large fraction of the context window.
+By instructing the model to read files in chunks, the prompt prevents context window exhaustion caused by a single-file read, preserving capacity for the rest of the task.

-\textbf{``Create temporary files in PWD/tmp.''} Without this instruction, the model creates temporary files in unpredictable locations (the system \texttt{/tmp}, the home directory, or scattered throughout the project).
-Centralizing temporary files in a known directory makes cleanup predictable and prevents polluting the project tree with artifacts.

-\textbf{``Use ULTRA thinking always.''} This instruction activates the model's extended reasoning mode (also known as ``thinking'' or ``chain-of-thought'' mode), in which the model performs additional internal deliberation before producing a response.
-Extended reasoning is particularly valuable for complex, multi-step tasks in which the model must plan before acting.